-We require certain licensure to operate in the U.S. title and settlement and capital markets, which licensure is issued on a state-by-state basis.
+We require certain licensure to operate in the U.S, which licensure is issued on a state-by-state basis.
 If any of our licenses are suspended or are unable to be renewed, our operating results could be materially adversely impacted.